sashavor/sashavor.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Scientist at [HuggingFace](https://huggingface.co/){:target="_blank"}, where I work on the ethical and societal impacts of Machine Learning models and datasets.
+Sasha Luccioni is a leading researcher in ethical artificial intelligence.
+Over the last decade, her work has paved the way to a better understanding of the societal and environmental impacts of AI technologies.

-I am also a founding member of [Climate Change AI (CCAI)](https://www.climatechange.ai/){:target="_blank"}, an organization which catalyzes impactful work applying machine learning to the climate crisis and a member of the board of directors of [Women in Machine Learning (WiML)](wimlworkshop.org/){:target="_blank"} and one of the Ethical Review chairs of [NeurIPS 2022](neurips.cc/){:target="_blank"}.
+Sasha is a Research Scientist and Climate Lead at HuggingFace](https://huggingface.co/){:target="_blank"}, a Board Member of [Women in Machine Learning (WiML)](wimlworkshop.org/){:target="_blank"}, and a founding member of [Climate Change AI (CCAI)](https://www.climatechange.ai/){:target="_blank"}, a global initiative that aims to catalyze impactful work and build a community at the intersection of climate change and machine learning.

-My goal in research is to contribute towards understanding the carbon footprint of AI algorithms, ranging from the manufacturing of the hardware used for training AI models to the energy costs and carbon emissions of deploying AI models in practice.
+She has been called upon by organizations such as the OECD, the United Nations and the NeurIPS conference as an expert in developing norms and best practices for a more sustainable and ethical practice of AI.
+Her academic research has been published in conferences and journals  such as the IEEE, AAAI, the ACM, and Nature Machine Intelligence.
+Her work has also been extensively covered in the media by outlets such as the MIT Technology Review, WIRED, the Washington Post and Business Insider.

-You can contact me at: sasha.luccioni(at)huggingface.co
+You can contact her at: sasha.luccioni(at)huggingface.co

 Updates
 ======